Lingachan/Udacity/Project4/README.md

 # Memory Game Project

+## Feel Free To use The Code:

+    * Clone or download the Project to the desired folder in your computer.
+    * Run with local Server or open the index.html file with your browser.

 ## How To Play:

 Use Arrow Keys or w,s,d,a to move the avatar,You have to reach only on the land area to reach next level.